LouiseSteward/learn/child-healthcare/text/quiz-15.md

 10. When is the best time to record the clinical details after a child has died?
 	+	As soon as possible after the death.
 	-	When the patient’s hospital notes are summarised.
-	-	Only after the post mortem examination.
+	-	Only after the post-mortem examination.
 	-	Only after the death has been fully discussed.
 11. What is the best way of determining the cause of childhood deaths?
 	-	A doctor should examine all dead children.
-	-	A post mortem examination should be done on all dead children.
+	-	A post-mortem examination should be done on all dead children.
 	+	All childhood deaths should be discussed at a mortality meeting.
 	-	All very ill children should be admitted to hospital to die.
 12. What is the aim of mortality meetings?